jonase/eastwood/README.next.md

 unit tests that intentionally make such calls, to verify that an exception is thrown.

-There are some libraries that provide macros for defining functions that are sneaky in changing their argument lists in ways that `tools.analyzer` does not detect.
+There are some libraries with macros for defining functions that change their argument lists, doing so in ways that `tools.analyzer` does not detect.
 Eastwood will issue warnings even though there would be no exception at run time.
-The [Hiccup](https://github.com/weavejester/hiccup) library's macro `defelem` is a known example of this.
+A known example of this is the [Hiccup](https://github.com/weavejester/hiccup) library's macro `defelem`.

-### `:suspicious-test` - Suspicious test that may be written incorrectly
+### `:suspicious-test` - Suspicious tests that may be written incorrectly

 It is easy to misunderstand or forget the correct arguments to `clojure.test`'s `is` macro, and as a result write unit tests that do